rebooos/directoryTreeView/README.md

-# Directory tree view programm
+# Directory tree view program

 this is my vision of a directory tree traversal program